Many old ideas from uniprocessor systems apply to multiprocessor systems and networks!

 Interprocess communication channels may be symmetrically named by both sender and receiver in the same way, as with UNIX pipes and MULTICS segments.
 In this case, the channel exists somewhat independantly of its users.

 Alternately, channels may be bound to one or the other processes involved, as with DEMOS links.
 We send messages to a link which identifies a receiving process.
 Ownership of a link may be transferrable, as in DEMOS, or it may not be transferrable.
-Bindings of links to recipient processes may be transferrable, or it may not, as in DEMOS.

 Where is an interprocess communication channel located, physically?
 This question is of secondary importance with conventional systems, but when a system is distributed, it becomes a significant issue!